rykostas/Word2Vec-Model-Training/README.md

 Word2vec is used for learning vector representations of words.This prediction-based method called Word2vec, developed by Mikolov et al [2], uses a neural network to perform a fruitful vector representation of unstructured text data.
 Look at Mikolov and colleagues articles regarding Word2vec representation; [Efficient Estimation of Word Representations in Vector Space](https://arxiv.org/pdf/1301.3781.pdf), [Distributed Representations of Words and Phrases and their Compositionality](https://arxiv.org/abs/1310.4546).

 # Word2Vec Model by Gensim
-Gensim provides Word2vec model training tool to create easily model files.
+Gensim provides Word2vec model training tool to create easily model file.
 [In here](https://radimrehurek.com/gensim/models/word2vec.html), you can look at this module in detailed.
 When creating the model, the data should be provided as list of list.
 This type of list is an ordered collection of values, where each value is in turn a list.
 There are some parametres to build a model.
 The main parametres are;
 * `size (int, optional)` # Dimensionality of the word vectors.
 * `window (int, optional)`             # Maximum distance between the current and predicted word within a sentence.
 * `sg ({0, 1}`             # Training algorithm: 1 for skip-gram, 0 for CBOW.

-Output of model training can be "bin" or
+In our work we try different dimensions and window sizes, also trained with Skip-Gram and Continuous Bag Of Words (CBOW) algorithms.Differences between two algorithms you can look at [here](https://towardsdatascience.com/word2vec-skip-gram-model-part-1-intuition-78614e4d6e0b)

 # References